pss959/EasyMaker3D/PublicDoc/docs/UserGuide/CreatingModels.rst

     left/right through the center of the primary model) and the specialized :ref:`Mirror Tool <ug-mirror-tool>` is attached to let you change the plane.
+  - A :newterm:`Tapered model` tapers the vertices of a model along one of its principal axes.
+The :ref:`Convert to Tapered action <ug-convert-taper>` is used to convert the models and attach the specialized :ref:`Taper Tool
+    <ug-taper-tool>` to let you change the axis and taper profile.
   - A :newterm:`Twisted model` twists the vertices of a model about an arbitrary axis.
 The :ref:`Convert to Twisted action <ug-convert-twist>` is used to convert the models and attach the specialized :ref:`Twist Tool